jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-Rome.md

 more log/get_paths.json
 ```
  - we expect to see a json file with source, destination, and path data which includes srv6 sids and sr label stack info
+ - the script will print several pieces of data out to the command line as it performs its logic.
+Notably

 ### Data Sovereignty Service
 #### DS and Segment Routing